 - a strong, newsworthy story

-- one or more targeted media contacts that are interested in your story
+- a press list with targeted media contacts who are interested in your story

 - a relevant and thoughtful pitch

 In the real world, there are tons of other variables that might mess with this trifecta; people are busy, they don’t recognize your brand, their inbox is overflowing, or your contact might just have a bad day.
 Then again, media relations isn’t an exact science, so I’m going to leave those factors out of this story for now.